Hunting for insights into raw and bulky data is tedious and mentally exhausting.

 Today’s market craves products and services that can meet their individual needs.

-One of the benefits of business charts is helping you keep track of your target market’s tastes, preferences, and needs.
+One of the benefits of business charts is that they help you keep track of your target market’s tastes, preferences, and needs.
 You can leverage data from various attributions, such as social media and websites, to create a reliable persona for the market.

 Most small and medium-sized businesses (SMBs) are still betting on gut feel rather than facts and data.

-Business graphs and charts examples can help you distill signals from noise in your raw data.
-And this can save massive amounts of time.
+Business graphs and chart examples, such as a Sunburst Chart, can help you distill signals from noise in your raw data.
+This can save massive amounts of time.
 Just imagine the competitive advantage you would enjoy by relying on data to make strategic decisions.

 You can easily create and rapidly consume key metrics associated with your business or workplace.

-If any of the aforementioned metrics have anomalies, such as a dramatic decline in sales, you can easily dig into the data.
+If any of the aforementioned metrics have anomalies, such as a dramatic decline in sales, you can easily dig into the data using visual tools like a chord diagram example.

 In the coming section, we’ll address the following: types of graphs and charts in business.